A step-by-step guide to close bank account(s)

 The surviving joint account holder(s) will need to sign the necessary instructions and forms; and we may request for additional documents, or exercise special handling (dependent on the account type), where required.

-You may visit any UOB Bank branch for more information.
+You may visit these UOB branches for more information.

 The processing time for account(s) closure will vary according to the type and number of accounts held by your loved one.